The Leica M-E Story

 The Leica M-E is technically the same camera as the M9 without the USB port; frame line selector and a few hundred dollars less.
 I don’t know why so many people dislike the M-E’s colour but grey-green-blue is starting to grow on me!
 It is very pretty; and the Summilux, good lord I am so glad I closed my eyes and settled for that lens despite its insane cost because the quality of images I get with it is absolutely beautiful.

-As one of my favorite saying goes: Buy once; buy nice.
+As one of my favorite sayings goes: Buy once; buy nice.

-It must had been some subconscious thing but the first image I made with the camera went to my
+It must have been some subconscious thing but the first image I made with the camera went to my

 gypsy mentor, Mathias.